paulmarrington/Decoupler/Assets/Askowl/Decoupler/Documentation/Askowl-Decoupler.md

 Now we have Web APIs, REST or SOAP interfaces and micro-services.
 Design patterns such as the Factory Pattern are here to "force" decoupling at the enterprise software level.
 There have been dozens of standards over the years.

-Despite this, programmers have continued to create tightly coupled systems even while enforcing the requirements of the framework.
+Despite this, developers have continued to create tightly coupled systems.

 Consider a simple example.
 I have an app that uses a Google Maps API to translate coordinates into a description "Five miles south-west of Gundagai".
 My app is running on an iPhone calling into a cloud of Google servers.
 The hardware is different and remote, and they both use completely different software systems.
 However, my app won't run, or at least perform correctly, without Google.
 Worse still if I am using a Google library, it won't even compile without a copy.

 # What is the Askowl Decoupler
 First and foremost, the Askowl Decoupler is a way to decouple your app from packages in the Unity3D ecosystem.
+This would include sub-systems withing your app or game.

 It works at the C# class level, meaning that it does not provide the physical separation.
 That is done by the Unity packages when needed.
 In approach, it acts very much like a C# Interface.